Our Story

 Over the next months and years, Roots began transferring operational and programmatic responsibilities over to Rasin.
 In 2018, Rasin acquired its first office space on La Gonave and held its first official board meeting.

 Rasin and Roots continued to develop their relationship with leaders like the mayor of Anse-a-Galets, who communicated his desire to create a communal development plan for the island.
-After Roots invited them to the island in 2018, the Pan-American Development Foundation agreed to facilitate the creation of a communal development plan for Anse-a-Galets through a project funded by USAID.
+After Roots invited them to the island in 2018, the Pan-American Development Foundation agreed to work together with Rasin to facilitate the creation of a communal development plan for Anse-a-Galets through a project funded by USAID.

 Deepening Our Roots